Joshiakshaj/GoogleDataAnalyticsCapstone/README.md

 Where location = 'India';

---total cases vs population (how many people were infected from Covid in India on each day)
+-----total cases vs population (how many people were infected from Covid in India on each day)

 Select Location, date, population, total_cases, (total_cases/population) as infected_percentage